inca/cx-site/src/main/webapp/pages/web.md

 ## Parameters  {#params}

-Routes can include patterns with named parameters that can be accessed in the attached block.
+Routes can include patterns with named parameters which can be accessed in the attached block.
 The following route matches `GET /posts/43` or `GET /posts/foo`; the construct `uri("id")` is used to capture the parameter from request URI: